The Pursuit of Happyness

-The film was released on December 15, 2006, by Columbia Pictures, and received moderately positive reviews, with Smith’s performance and the emotional weight of the story garnering universal acclaim.
-Smith was nominated for an Oscar and a Golden Globe for Best Actor.
+The film was released on December 15, 2006, by Columbia Pictures, and received positive reviews, with Smith's performance and the emotional weight of the story garnering acclaim.
+Smith was nominated for an Academy Award and a Golden Globe for Best Actor.

 Plot

-In 1981, San Francisco salesman Chris Gardner invests his entire life savings in portable bone-density scanners, which he demonstrates to doctors and pitches as a handy improvement over standard X-rays.
-The scanners play a vital role in Chris's life.
-While he is able to sell most of them, the time lag between the sales and his growing financial demands enrage his wife, Linda, who works as a hotel maid.
-The economic instability increasingly erodes their marriage, despite caring for Christopher Jr., their soon-to-be five-year-old son.
+In 1981, San Francisco salesman Chris Gardner invests his entire life savings in portable bone-density scanners, which he pitches to doctors as a cheaper and more efficient alternative to traditional X-ray machines.
+While he can sell most of them, the time lag between the sales and his growing financial demands enrages his wife, Linda, who works as a hotel maid.
+The economic instability increasingly erodes their marriage, despite caring for Christopher Jr., their soon-to-be 5-year-old son.

-While Chris is trying to sell one of the scanners, he meets Jay Twistle, a lead manager and partner for Dean Witter Reynolds, and impresses him by solving a Rubik's Cube during a taxi ride.
-After Jay leaves, Chris lacks the money to pay the fare and chooses to run instead, causing the driver to angrily chase him into a BART station.
-Chris boards a train but loses one of his scanners in the process.
-His new relationship with Jay earns him the chance to become an intern stockbroker.
+While out on a trip to sell the last scanner, Chris meets Jay Twistle, a lead manager and partner for Dean Witter Reynolds and impresses him by solving a Rubik's Cube during a taxi ride.
+After Jay leaves, Chris skips out on paying the fare, causing the driver to angrily chase him into a BART station, forcing him onto a train just as it departs.
+However, Chris's new relationship with Jay earns him an interview to become an intern stockbroker.

-The day before the interview, Chris grudgingly agrees to paint his apartment to postpone being evicted due to his difficulty in paying the rent.
-While painting, Chris is greeted by two police officers at his doorstep, who take him to the station, stating he has to pay for the numerous parking tickets he has accumulated.
-As part of the sanction, Chris is ordered to spend the night in jail instead, complicating his schedule for the interview the following day.
-Chris arrives at Dean Witter's office on time, albeit still in his shabby clothes.
-Despite his appearance, he still manages to impresses the interviewers and lands a six-month unpaid internship.
-He would be amongst 20 interns competing for a paid position as a stockbroker.
+The day before the interview, Chris begrudgingly agrees to paint his apartment for free to postpone eviction by his landlord for late rent.
+He finishes just as two policemen arrive to arrest him for multiple unpaid parking tickets.
+Chris has to spend the night in jail, complicating his schedule for the interview the next day.
+Chris narrowly arrives at Dean Witter's office on time, albeit still in shabby, paint-splattered clothes.
+Despite his appearance, Chris still impresses the interviewers and lands a six-month unpaid internship.
+He is among 20 interns competing for a paid position as a stockbroker.

-Chris's unpaid internship does not please Linda, who eventually leaves for New York, because she might earn a job at her sister's boyfriend's new restaurant.
-After Chris bluntly tells her that she is incapable of being a single parent, she agrees that Christopher will remain with Chris.
-Chris is further set back when the IRS garnishes his bank account for unpaid income taxes, and he and Chris Jr. are evicted.